scipy/scipy/doc/source/tutorial/interpolate.rst

 which agrees well with the expected values of  :math:`\arccos(1/2) + \pi\,n`.

-Antiderivative (an indefinite integral) is an inverse operation to the derivative, so that ``spl.derivative().antiderivative()`` is equivalent to the original ``spl``, modulo floating-point errors.
+Integrals of piecewise polynomials can be computed using the ``.integrate`` method which accepts the lower and the upper limits of integration.
 As an example, we compute an approximation to the complete elliptic integral :math:`K(m) = \int_0^{\pi/2} [1 - m\sin^2 x]^{-1/2} dx`:

     >>> from scipy.special import ellipk
     >>> ellipk(0.5)
     1.8540746773013719

-To this end, tabulate the integrand, interpolate using the monotone interpolant (we could as well used a `CubicSpline`):
+To this end, we tabulate the integrand, interpolate using the monotone interpolant (we could as well used a `CubicSpline`):

     >>> from scipy.interpolate import PchipInterpolator
     >>> x = np.linspace(0, np.pi/2, 70)